Phoenix-Ra/AtumVR/README.md

 # AtumVR

-Library that simplifies VR game development in Java.
+Library that simplifies VR development in Java.
 It can be used either:

-- directly in a Java-based game, or
+- directly in a Java-based game/app, or
-- to add VR support to an existing game via a mod (when the game/modding platform allows it).
+- to add VR support to an existing game/app via a mod (when the game/modding platform allows it).

 AtumVR uses **LWJGL** to access native VR APIs and currently supports **OpenXR only**.